timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 ### The process

 - When the state of a component changes, the virtual DOM updates instead of the real DOM.
 This process is much faster because it is just a JavaScript object.
-- “diffing” compares the new virtual DOM with the previous version and identifies the changes
+- "diffing" compares the new virtual DOM with the previous version and identifies the changes
-- “reconciliation” updates only the parts of the real DOM that have changed
+- "reconciliation" updates only the parts of the real DOM that have changed

 *Can you discuss the use of hooks in React?
 How have you used them in your projects?*

 *How do you manage state in a React application?
-Can you give an example of how you’ve used Redux in a project?*
+Can you give an example of how you've used Redux in a project?*

 *How do you handle global state versus component-specific state?*

 *How have you implemented routing in React using React Router?
-Can you walk us through a complex routing scenario you’ve handled?*
+Can you walk us through a complex routing scenario you've handled?*

 *How do you manage dynamic routes or nested routing in React?*